 Benson’s studies began by employing experts in meditation and eastern practice to see if 1) their emotional states differed from the norm and if 2) they could actively change their states as measured by biological markers upon request.
 Yes: experienced meditators had healthier states and could alter biological markers such as mental states, breathing, sweat, and hear rate.

-Can novice practitioners improve their health?
+Can novice practitioners improve their health by doing the tai chi form?
 Yes.

 After proving that biological markers could be moved, he created experiments to test un-experienced people.
 In these studies they used progressive relaxation techniques where a recording (the Olivia Recordings) led a person to concentrate on successive body parts.
 The goal was to arrive at a state which mirrors the relaxed state that we experience upon waking or is actively obtained by accomplished meditators.
 Novice practitioners achieved this state in 12-15 minutes and then were free to concentrate on whichever aspect of health they wanted to improve.